Mostly safe โ a couple of notes worth reading.

 Findings

-This package scores 71/100 with a B grade and carries 32 medium-severity findings, all related to server configuration readiness issues.
-While there are no critical or high-severity vulnerabilities, the configuration gaps suggest the server may not be fully hardened for production use and should be reviewed before deployment.
-The single low-severity readiness issue indicates minor gaps that are unlikely to cause immediate problems but should be addressed as part of standard security practices.
+This package received a B grade with a safety score of 73/100 and carries moderate risk due to 24 medium-severity findings, all related to server configuration and readiness issues.
+While no critical or high-severity vulnerabilities were detected, the configuration gaps suggest the server may not be fully hardened for production use.
+You should review the specific configuration recommendations before deploying this package in a security-sensitive environment.

 No known CVEs found for this package or its dependencies.